Thalagyrt/simple_schedule/README.md

 so you may want to run your schedule in a long-running rake task that you run one and only one of.

-Jobs are expected to either respond to the class methods `perform_async` or `perform`, or the instance method `perform`.
+Jobs are expected to either respond to the class methods `perform_later` or `perform`, or the instance method `perform`.
 We'll use them in that order, so this will just work with ActiveJobs, provided the job takes no arguments.